daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Classifier

 - `mode`: Specifies mode for classify API.
 Possible values are `all`, `entity` or `topic`.
 Default value is `all`.
 When its value is `all`, both entities and topics will get classified, if value is `entity`, only entities will get classified and vice-versa.
+It is used for classification in /classify and /loader/doc APIs.
 - `anonymizeSnippets`: Flag to anonymize snippets in report.
 Possible values are 'True' and 'False'.
 When its value is 'True', snippets in reports will be shown as anonymized and vice versa.

 ### Storage